rishabhO1/push/README.md

 # Project

-This project is made using MEAN Stack
+This project is uses Node.js for maintaining server-side code, AngularJS for client-side code alongwith ExpressJS framework and MongoDB to maintain database.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt serve` and 'node server.js' for preview.

 ## Testing